 We are known by who we associate with.
 I’m not arguing whether this is wrong or right and I’m certainly not taking up the ridiculous argument that Jesus hung around the outcasts.

-We are known by our friends and acquaintances whether we condone their behavior, participate in their behavior or have no idea about their behavior; our friendship with them is a reflection on us.
+We are known by our friends and acquaintances whether we condone their behavior, participate in their behavior, or have no idea about their behavior; our friendship with them is a reflection of us.
 If this wasn’t the case, why would major corporations cut ties with a controversial representative?
 The list is long and staggering and will be out of date by the time this is published, but you know what I’m talking about.

 Now, let’s take time to think about the music we listen to.
 Does this music bring us in closer friendship with God?
 Look, I’m not advocating all Gregorian Chant or Classical all the time; there is a balance to be found.
 A good question to ask is, “Would I allow someone to come into my home singing or saying these words?”
+(And I’ll be completely honest here, this is a hard one for me.
+I love a good gym workout playlist and they are not necessarily known to be the cleanest songs.)

 Take time to reflect on want we watch and read.
 Here’s a good question, “Would I allow someone in real life to come into my living room acting this way?”
 If the answer is no, turn the television off.
 Too often we just allow whatever into our minds, and friends, it sticks.